I believe everybody prepares enough for health conditions to travel abroad.

 Himawari (Tokyo Metropolitan Medical Institution Information Service)

 It is available in the Tokyo area only.

 - Medical and pharmacy functions guide (available Tokyo area only) *Once you get into the site, change languages on the top of the right.

-In the Japanese medical system, you don’t have to make an appointment through a medical insurance company or provider.
+In the Japanese health care system, you don’t have to make an appointment through a medical insurance company or provider.

-However, the first step is to contact your health insurance company to verify whether your emergency medical coverage and they can provide a specific hospital to go.
+Otherwise, the first step is to contact your health insurance company to verify whether your emergency medical coverage, and they can provide a specific hospital to go to.

 |Family clinic ( internal medicine)||Nai ka||内科|

 |Skin clinic||Hifu ka||皮膚科|

 Keep Your Country’s Embassy Or Consulate Contact Info

 Or One of the options, call an embassy or a consulate of your home country.